-The Mayor or Chairperson of the council or local or community board must preside at meetings of the council or board unless they vacate the chair for a part or all of a meeting.
-If the Chairperson is absent from a meeting or vacates the chair, the deputy Mayor/chair must act as Chairperson.
-If the deputy Mayor/chair is also absent the local authority members who are present must elect a member to be Chairperson at that meeting.
-This person may exercise the meeting responsibilities, duties and powers of the Mayor/Chairperson for that meeting.
-This provision also applies to committees and subcommittees.
+The Mayor must preside at meetings of the council unless they vacate the chair for a part or all of a meeting.
+If the Mayor is absent from a meeting or vacates the chair, the deputy Mayor must act as chairperson.
+If the deputy Mayor is also absent the local authority members who are present must elect a member to be the Chairperson at that meeting. .
+This person may exercise the meeting responsibilities, duties and powers of the Mayor for that meeting.